edsonayllon/MERN-Authentication/README.md

 - [ ] Verify accounts with Email verification
 - [ ] Add user page that can update email and username, password in mongodb

+### 2.6 Add user profiles when logged in, where users can change their settings

+**Status**: *Not started*

+- [ ] Make a user profile page, linked in restricted section
+- [ ] Allow users to change their passwords in that page with email confirmation

 ## 3 | Getting Started

 ### 3.1 Installing